 No matter where I am headed for Montessori work, I take advantage of the opportunity to experience beauty.
 It sustains me.
 One of the greatest English painters of the 19th Century Joseph MW Turner is an inspiration for my painting and one of my oldest friends (fellow Montessori mother and teacher) and I viewed this exhibit of his work at the DeYoung in Golden Gate Park, San Francisco.

-Just as in life, where we can only focus completely and well on only one thing at a time, the rest fading temporarily into the background, Turner’s paintings give us artists models.
-A welcome relief for our eyes and spirits. http://deyoung.famsf.org/
+Just as in life, where we can only focus completely and well on only one thing at a time, the rest fading temporarily into the background, Turner’s paintings give us examples that are a welcome relief for our eyes and spirits.

 It was lovely to see a docent teaching children about Turner.
 I eavesdropped his interesting talk several times.

 In order to improve painting abilities in all ways I often do studies of great works of art, visiting them in a museum to see them first hand whenever possible, and then working from pictures.